daniyaldev2k20/daniyaldev2k20/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Array of side-projects
 - 🌱 I’m currently learning ...
-Node.js, React.js, MongoDB, Clean and Scalable Architecture, GraphQL, Fast, secure and performant APIs
+Node.js, React.js, MongoDB, Clean and Scalable Architecture, GraphQL, fastify, secure and performant APIs
 - 👯 I’m looking to collaborate on ...
 Node.Js projects
 - 🤔 I’m looking for help with ...
 Microservices
 - 💬 Ask me about ...
 Anything